the One FAQ to rule them all!

 Am I supposed to pay anything other than what I already did, for the first semester?

-Check this out.
-In total, you pay approx 1.12 lakhs (As admission fees+other things) + Rs 22100 (Caution deposit + Hostel Fees + Other things).
+In total, you pay approx 1.68 lakhs (As admission fees+semester fees) + Rs 39000 (Caution deposit + Hostel Fees + Mess and Electricity Advance + Other things).
 This covers all possible fees for your first semester (except if you are a Greyjoy.
 Then, you pay the iron price).
 Bring a Demand Draft of whatever amount you haven’t paid already, when you report to campus.
 The next fees will be again due after 1st semester is over.
+The complete fee details are mentioned here (you’ll have to scroll down a bit).

 I like playing the guitar.
 Should I bring it?
 Or my cricket kit?